 There are various forms of self-employment.
-We briefly look at two forms of self-employment in which you work for a single company: the active partner and the self-employed assistant.
+Let’s take a brief look at two forms of self-employment in which you work for a single company: as an active partner and a self-employed helper.

-- Self-employed assistant: a self-employed person who carries out a professional activity in their own name and for themselves (sole proprietor).
-These people can call in help from assistants.
-As a self-employed assistant, you have no shares in the company but work in a self-employed capacity.
-You have no employment contract but have a certain amount of freedom to make your own decisions.
+- A self-employed helper: carries out a professional activity in, and for the purposes of, their own name (sole proprietorship).
+They can engage helpers.
+As a self-employed helper, you hold no shares in the company, but work on an independent basis for the company.
+You have no employment contract and have a measure of freedom in deciding what you do.

-Although in both the above-mentioned statuses you are connected to just one company, you are not an employee.
-As a self-employed person, you must have a certain freedom in defining your own work, Such as being able to decide when and how you do your work, for example.
+Although you are linked to the company in both of the aforementioned situations, you are not actually an employee.
+As a self-employed person, you have a certain amount of freedom as regards how you go about your own work.
+This includes being able to decide for yourself when and how you carry out your work.